joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

-# Capital Expenditure
+Capital Expenditure

-means any expenditure or obligation in respect of expenditure (other than expenditure or obligations in respect of Business Acquisitions) which, in accordance with the Accounting Principles, is treated as capital expenditure (and (except for the purposes of paragraph (g) of the definition of "Cashflow" where it shall not be included) including the capital element of any expenditure or obligation incurred in connection with a Finance Lease).
+"Capital Expenditure" means any expenditure or obligation in respect of expenditure (other than expenditure or obligations in respect of Business Acquisitions) which, in accordance with the Accounting Principles, is treated as capital expenditure (and (except for the purposes of paragraph (g) of the definition of "Cashflow" where it shall not be included) including the capital element of any expenditure or obligation incurred in connection with a Finance Lease).

-# Cash

-means, at any time, cash in hand or at bank and (in the latter case) credited to an account in the name of a Group Company with an Acceptable Bank or Original Lender and to which a Group Company is alone (or together with other Group Companies) beneficially entitled and for so long as:
+"Cash" means, at any time, cash in hand or at bank and (in the latter case) credited to an account in the name of a Group Company with an Acceptable Bank or Original Lender and to which a Group Company is alone (or together with other Group Companies) beneficially entitled and for so long as:

 - (a) that cash is repayable within 30 days of demand;
 - (b) repayment of that cash is not contingent on the prior discharge of any other indebtedness of any Group Company or of any other person whatsoever or on the satisfaction of any other condition (other than any condition of a Senior Finance Document);
 - (c) there is no Security over that cash except for Transaction Security or any Permitted Security constituted by a netting or set-off arrangement entered into by Group Companies in the ordinary course of their banking arrangements; and
 - (d) the cash is freely and (except as set out in (a) above) immediately available to be applied in repayment or prepayment of the Facilities.

-# Cashflow

-means, in respect of any Relevant Period, Consolidated EBITDA for that Relevant Period after:
+"Cashflow" means, in respect of any Relevant Period, Consolidated EBITDA for that Relevant Period after:

 - (a) adding the amount of any decrease (and deducting the amount of any increase) in Working Capital for that Relevant Period;
 - (b) adding the amount of any cash receipts (save (i) to the extent that those receipts are in respect of Disposal or insurance claims or proceeds and are required to be used in prepayment of the Facilities in accordance with clause 11 (Mandatory Prepayment and Cancellation) or (ii) are funded or refunded from any CAR Facility Loan) and deducting the amount of any cash payments during that Relevant Period in respect of any Exceptional Items (but not deducting Exceptional items relating to acquisitions made or to be made which are funded from either New Shareholder Injections or cash on the balance sheet at the Closing Date) and not already taken account of in calculating Consolidated EBITDA for any Relevant Period;